ColbyLeclerc/AGM-API/README.md

 want to have the `application.properties` file external to the compiled jar file (recommended), then run `java -Dspring.config.location=<location_to_application.properties> -jar <jar_file_name>`

+Note for database setup, provide the correct parameters in `application.properties`, and the tables and needed constraints will be created automatically.
+Thus, there is no need to run the `createTables.sql` script.

 If you want to run the application as a service, here's an example of what I've done to run the application server using
 systemd: